Book Now

 PERFECTLY TEMPED WATERS THAT ARE CONSISTENT YEAR-ROUND

-Two kids run along the beach in Delray Beach, Florida.
+Two kids play in the water at Delray Beach, Florida.

 One weekend, the water may be flat and calm, and the next, ruffled with chunky wind-swell waves that local surfers love.
 But one thing that is always consistent?
 The temperature of the water – which hovers around a comfy 73 degrees.
 “Because of where Delray Beach sits – very close to the Gulf Stream – the water is warmer and rarely sees shifts comparative to the more tidal intracoastal in Boynton Beach and Boca Raton,” says Simon.